 Once you log in to the account, go to Templates > Long-form assistant.

-Then, tell Jarvis what your article will be about by entering a brief description (not the title) and up to three keywords:
+Then, tell Jasper what your article will be about by entering a brief description (not the title) and up to three keywords:

 Then, you’ll need to come up with the title.
-You can write it on your own or you can ask Jarvis to come up with one for you.
+You can write it on your own or you can ask Jasper to come up with one for you.

 The same with the intro paragraph: